gravitee-io/gravitee-platform-docs/docs/apim/4.0/reference/policy-reference/transform-headers.md

 ## Examples

 {% hint style="warning" %}
-This policy can be applied to v2 APIs, v4 proxy APIs, and v4 message APIs.&#x20;
+This policy can be applied to all Gravitee APIs: v2 APIs, v4 proxy APIs, and v4 message APIs.&#x20;
 {% endhint %}

 {% hint style="info" %}